Hypothermia: Signs and symptoms

 Signs and symptoms vary depending on the degree of hypothermia, and may be divided by the three stages of severity.
 People with hypothermia may appear pale and feel cold to touch.

 Infants with hypothermia may feel cold when touched, with bright red skin and an unusual lack of energy.

-Behavioural changes such as impaired judgement, impaired sense of time and place, unusual aggression and numbness can be observed in individuals with hypothermia; they can also deny their condition and refuse any help.
+Behavioural changes such as impaired judgement, impaired sense of time and place, unusual aggression, and numbness can be observed in individuals with hypothermia; they can also deny their condition and refuse any help.
 A hypothermic person can be euphoric and hallucinating.

 Cold stress refers to a near-normal body temperature with low skin temperature; signs include shivering.
-Cold stress is caused by cold exposure and it can lead to hypothermia and frostbite if not treated.
+Cold stress is caused by cold exposure and can lead to hypothermia and frostbite if not treated.

 Mild

 Symptoms of mild hypothermia may be vague, with sympathetic nervous system excitation (shivering, high blood pressure, fast heart rate, fast respiratory rate, and contraction of blood vessels).
 These are all physiological responses to preserve heat.
 Increased urine production due to cold, mental confusion, and liver dysfunction may also be present.
 Hyperglycemia may be present, as glucose consumption by cells and insulin secretion both decrease, and tissue sensitivity to insulin may be blunted.
-Sympathetic activation also releases glucose from the liver.
-In many cases, however, especially in people with alcoholic intoxication, hypoglycemia appears to be a more common cause.
-Hypoglycemia is also found in many people with hypothermia, as hypothermia may be a result of hypoglycemia.
+Sympathetic activation also releases glucose from the liver, but in many cases this appears to result more often from hypoglycemia, especially in people with alcoholic intoxication.
+Hypoglycemia is also found in many people with hypothermia, as hypothermia may be a result of hypoglycemia, which dysregulates body temperature by decreasing energy demand and impairs judgment.

 Moderate

-As hypothermia progresses, symptoms include: mental status changes such as amnesia, confusion, slurred speech, decreased reflexes, and loss of fine motor skills.
+As hypothermia progresses, symptoms include amnesia, confusion, slurred speech, decreased reflexes, and loss of fine motor skills.

 Severe

 As the temperature decreases, further physiological systems falter and heart rate, respiratory rate, and blood pressure all decrease.
 This results in an expected heart rate in the 30s at a temperature of 28 C.

 There is often cold, inflamed skin, hallucinations, lack of reflexes, fixed dilated pupils, low blood pressure, pulmonary edema, and shivering is often absent.
-Pulse and respiration rates decrease significantly, but fast heart rates (ventricular tachycardia, atrial fibrillation) can also occur.
+Pulse and respiration rates usually decrease significantly, but fast heart rates (ventricular tachycardia, atrial fibrillation) can also occur.
 Atrial fibrillation is not typically a concern in and of itself.

 Paradoxical undressing

 Twenty to fifty percent of hypothermia deaths are associated with paradoxical undressing.
-This typically occurs during moderate and severe hypothermia, as the person becomes disoriented, confused, and combative.
-They may begin discarding their clothing, which, in turn, increases the rate of heat loss.
+This typically occurs during moderate and severe hypothermia, as the victim becomes disoriented, confused, and combative.
+They may begin discarding their clothing, so increasing the rate of heat loss.

-Rescuers who are trained in mountain survival techniques are taught to expect this; however, people who die from hypothermia in urban environments who are found in an undressed state are sometimes incorrectly assumed to have been subjected to sexual assault.
+Rescuers who are trained in mountain survival techniques are taught to expect this; however, people who die from hypothermia in urban environments and are found undressed are sometimes incorrectly assumed to have been subjected to sexual assault.

 One explanation for the effect is a cold-induced malfunction of the hypothalamus, the part of the brain that regulates body temperature.
-Another explanation is that the muscles contracting peripheral blood vessels become exhausted (known as a loss of vasomotor tone) and relax, leading to a sudden surge of blood (and heat) to the extremities, causing the person to feel overheated.
+Another explanation is that the muscles contracting peripheral blood vessels become exhausted (known as a loss of vasomotor tone) and relax, leading to a sudden surge of blood (and heat) to the extremities, causing the victim to feel overheated.